-We are looking for photos that convey what makes Liberty Lake and Spokane Valley a special place to live for our eighth annual photography contest!
+We are looking for photos that convey what makes Liberty Lake a special place to live for our ninth annual photography contest!

-Whether they capture the beautiful landscape, the bustling activities or the varying seasons, we’re asking photographers to share photos that communicate the essence the community.
-The winner’s photo, along with other selected images, will be featured artwork in the newly rebranded 2018 Liberty Lake Yearbook or the 2018 Spokane Valley Yearbook.
+Whether they capture the beautiful landscape, the bustling activities, or the changing seasons, we’re asking photographers to share photos that communicate the essence of this community.
+The winner’s photo, along with as many other selected images we can fit, will be featured artwork in the 2019 Liberty Lake Yearbook.
 Not to mention the prizes … check out all of the details in the Q&A below!

 Who may enter?

 You!
-Photographers (amateur or professional) of all ages are encouraged to register.
+Photographers (amateur or professional) of all ages are encouraged to submit photos.

 What are the prizes?

 Cash prizes for 1st ($100), 2nd ($50) and 3rd place ($25) will be awarded, meaning we are selecting the best three images that represent Liberty Lake.
 The winning image will have the additional honor of gracing the cover of the 2019 Liberty Lake Yearbook.